bluemoon012905/local_text_to_speech/README.md

     *   Includes an adjustable progress bar to navigate through the text.
     *   Adjustable reading speed (0.5x to 4x).
 *   **Bookmarking:** Save your reading position to resume later.
+*   **AI Voice:** Use OpenAI's text-to-speech API for a high-quality voice.
+Requires an OpenAI API key.

 ## Tech Stack